istio/istio.io/content/about/contribute/writing-a-new-topic/index.md

 Create a filename for your topic that uses the words in your title, separated by hyphens, all in lower case.

-## Updating the front matter
+## Updating front matter

 Every documentation file needs to start with
 [front matter](https://gohugo.io/content-management/front-matter/).
-The front matter is a block of YAML that is between the triple-dashed lines at the top of each file.
+The front matter is a block of YAML that is between triple-dashed lines at the top of each file.
 Here's the chunk of front matter you should start with: